abhi0ekka/DSA/Array/array.md

 + Stack Array Cannot be Resized.
 + Heap Array Can be Resized.
 + Compiler uses formula to access the address for the Array.
++ To Optimise the formula for accessing the element for n-Dimension element.
+Simply take common.

 ## For creating memory and Deallocation in heap :
 + C --->